Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 You may go through the [Font Awesome Docs](https://fontawesome.com/v5.15/how-to-use/on-the-web/using-with/react) for installation and more details.
 You may check all the icons [here](https://fontawesome.com/v5.15/icons).

 :::warning
-If you decide to use Font Awesome Icon as a stand-alone library not using React Icons, you need to make sure you change all the icons present in the menu and search due to difference in icon rendering process in the `UserIcon` component in `src/layouts/components/UserIcon.tsx` file.
+If you decide to use Font Awesome Icon as a stand-alone library and not use React Icons, you need to make sure you change all the icons present in the menu and search due to difference in icon rendering process in the `UserIcon` component in `src/layouts/components/UserIcon.tsx` file.
 :::

 You can change the icons in the vertical menu, horizontal menu and search as shown above.
 The icon for the submenu will also be changed as shown above.
 In addition to this, you need to update the return statement in `src/layouts/components/UserIcon.tsx` file: